andrewcooke/choochoo/docs/data-model.md

 There are several different Sources:

-* **Activities** are read from FIT files and provide a wealth of statistics (note that the GPS trace, HR time series, etc, are not stored as statistics themselves, but values calculated from these, like time in HR zones, total distance, are).
+* **Activities** are read from FIT files and provide a wealth of statistics (both raw - like the GPS data - and derived - like the total distance).

 * **Topics** are used to structure entries in the diary and can be associated with statistics that are entered by the user (depending